 Making critical business decisions shouldn't feel like taking a shot in the dark.

-That's why more than half of decision-makers now rely on business intelligence — and on the people who know how to do it.
+That's why more than half of decision-makers now rely on business analytics — and on the people who know how to do it.

-Upgrade your data skill set for the new marketplace with BI and Tableau.
+Upgrade your data skill set for the new marketplace with business analytics and Tableau.
 And do it in just 6 weeks.

 Empower your leadership with percipient data-based recommendations.
 You'll learn how to transform your vast data into accessible dashboards and clear goals to guide stakeholders.